polygamma/aurman/README.md

 How do I change the editor used by `aurman` for editing PKGBUILDs etc.?

 #### Answer
-`aurman` uses the environment variables `VISUAL` and `EDITOR`.
-You will have to change these variables.
+`aurman` uses the environment variables `VISUAL` and `EDITOR`, hence you will have to change these variables.

 If `VISUAL` is set, `aurman` uses this,